ms2892/advanced-ml/README.md

 ```
 conda env export > environment.yml --no-builds
 ```
-and then update the environment itself using
+and then other users can update the environment for themselves using
 ```
 conda env update -f environment.yml --prune
 ```